lockvoid/therondb.com/_docs/guide/integrating-database.md

 > Theron only reads data: it doesn’t write to your database.

 Let’s consider Theron’s stream through a lifecycle of the first three todos ordered by its name.
+But before that connect Theron to your [Postgres](http://postgresql.org) database by entering it credentials in the application dashboard.
+If the credentials are correct, Theron will setup the database.

 ## Server Side

-Since Theron works with SQL queries, your server responses should be a JSON string, that includes the `queryText` property with a plain SQL query for fetching todos, instead of the todos themselves.
+Since Theron works with SQL queries, your server responses should be a JSON string, that includes the `query` property with a plain SQL query for fetching todos, instead of the todos themselves.
 For example, the server response of the first three todos ordered by the name for the `/todos` resource could be:

 {% highlight json %}
-{ "queryText": "SELECT * FROM todos ORDER BY name LIMIT 3" }
+{ "query": "SELECT * FROM todos ORDER BY name LIMIT 3" }
 {% endhighlight %}

 > You can use any backend frameworks such as Express, Rails, Django to declare